Deleting edges to restrict the size of an epidemic: Introduction

-Conversely, suppose that $(G,k)$ is a \textbf{yes} instance of $\mathcal{T}_4$-\textsc{Free Edge Deletion}.
-Then there exists an edge set $F$ such that $|F| = k = |E| - n$ and every connected component of $G \backslash F$ is of size three or less; by a pigeonhole argument, these components must all be triangles.
-Therefore $G$ is a \textbf{yes} instance of \textsc{Perfect Triangle Cover}, as claimed. \end{proof}
+Conversely, suppose that $(G,k)$ is a \textbf{yes} instance of $\mathcal{T}_{h+1}$-\textsc{Free Edge Deletion}.
+Then there exists an edge set $F$ such that $|F| = k = |E| - \frac{1}{2}(h-1)n$ and every connected component of $G \backslash F$ is of size $h$ or less; by a pigeonhole argument, these components must all be $K_h$.
+Therefore $G$ is a \textbf{yes} instance of \textsc{Perfect $K_h$ Cover}, as claimed.